soloxdipayan/DN3.0_5017427_DipayanMandal/week2_assesment/PLSQL/Exercise1/Scenario1.md

 # Scenario 1: The bank wants to apply a discount to loan interest rates for customers above 60 years old.
-## To chechk all the outputs we have to first use this pl/sql command to turn on the server output
+## To chechk all the outputs using sqlplus we have to first use this pl/sql command to turn on the server output
 ```plsql
 SET SERVEROUTPUT ON;
 ```